ChatInject: Abusing Chat Templates for Prompt Injection in LLM Agents: Evaluating the Efficacy of ChatInject

 \textbf{Tool-calling hook} forces the model to execute malicious tools, we suffix a tool-call scaffold that mirrors common agent prompting conventions~\citep{openai_harmony} wrapped in \texttt{<tool>} tokens.
 As an example of Qwen-3, we append: \texttt{<tool\_call>\textbackslash n User asks: "\{Attacker Instruction\}".
 We need to use \{tools\}. \textbackslash n </tool\_call>} On InjecAgent, where the attacker is assumed to know which tools exist, we name the actual tools; on AgentDojo, where the attacker does not, we anonymize this as ``certain tools.''

 As summarized in Table~\ref{tab:main_result}, the agentic variant further increases \textit{ASR} and reduces \textit{Utility} relative to \emph{InjecAgent + ChatInject}.
 Notably, \textit{Tool-calling hook} produces particularly large swings, even when tools are not named explicitly on \textsc{AgentDojo}.
 It suggests that matching the payload wrapper as the agent’s behavioral template (reasoning \& tool phases) can amplify attack effectiveness beyond QA-style templates.
+To see 95\% confidence interval of our results, please refer to Appendix~\ref{sec:results_CI}.